-Since then, I’ve learned a little about photography and improved some (I hope) but I’m still just a mom who cooks and sometimes, I get tired of writing elaborate descriptions of recipes, because, really… who reads those anyway?
+Since then, I’ve learned a little about photography and improved some (I hope), but I’m still just a mom who cooks and sometimes, I get tired of writing elaborate descriptions of recipes, because, really… who reads those anyway?

 Sausage & sweet potato hash isn’t fancy, and I wouldn’t serve it at a dinner party (unless it was a dinner party centered on watching sports), but it is a quick meal option that my children absolutely love and that is super simple to make.

-Sausage and Sweet Potato Hash
+Sweet Potato Hash + Sausage and Apples…

-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 450°F.